bordeaux-neurocampus/2024-Data-Analysis/README.md

 starting on report (code and pdf , deadline 14-Nov-24) and work on presentation.

-## Defense day (19-Nov-24)
+## Defense day (19-Nov-24, 14:00-18:00, Room 30)

-- Each group to present their work in front of a jury.
+- Each group is to present their work in front of a jury.
-  10 minutes presentations and 15 minutes questions
+  10 minutes for presentations and 15 minutes for questions